-North Korea's Kim to allow international inspections in bid to revive nuclear talks
+North Korea's Kim agree to inspections in bid to salvage nuclear talks

 North Korea says Kim’s grandfather and father were born at Mount Baektu, a centerpiece of the North’s idolization and propaganda campaign to highlight the ruling family’s sacred bloodline.

-Reporting by Hyonhee Shin, Joyce Lee, Soyoung Kim and Joint Press Corps; Additional reporting by Jeongmin Kim, Haejin Choi and Ju-min Park in SEOUL and David Brunnstrom in Washington; Editing by Lincoln Feast.
+Reporting by Hyonhee Shin, Joyce Lee, Soyoung Kim and Joint Press Corps; Additional reporting by Jeongmin Kim, Haejin Choi and Ju-min Park in SEOUL and David Brunnstrom in Washington; Editing by Lincoln Feast and Alex Richardson